pousse-cafe/pousse-cafe.github.io/documentation.md

 ## Replay Domain Events and Commands

-In Pousse-Café terminology, Domain Events and Commands are called *Consequences* (because they are created following an interaction, so they are the consequence of something).
-Pousse-Café provides a component called the *Consequence Replayer*.
-This component can be used to replay a Consequence i.e. submit it again to be handled by listeners.
-If the Consequence was already handled successfully by a listener, it will not be handled again.
-The only listeners that will handle it again are the ones who failed to consume the consequence up to that moment.
-The Consequence Replayer can be retrieved from Meta-Application Context using the `getConsequenceReplayer` method.
-Below an example of usage of the Consequence Replayer where a Consequence with ID `consequenceId` is replayed:
+In Pousse-Café terminology, Domain Events and Commands are called *Messages*.
+Pousse-Café provides a component called the *Message Replayer*.
+This component can be used to replay a Message i.e. submit it again to be handled by listeners.
+If the Message was already handled successfully by a listener, it will not be handled again.
+The only listeners that will handle it again are the ones who failed to consume the Message up to that moment.
+The Message Replayer can be retrieved from Meta-Application Context using the `getMessageReplayer` method.
+Below an example of usage of the Message Replayer where a Message with ID `messageId` is replayed:

-    context.getConsequenceReplayer().replayConsequence("consequenceId");
+    context.getMessageReplayer().replayMessage("messageId");

-To replay all consequences that were not successfully consumed by a listener, you can also call `replayAllFailedConsequences` which takes no argument.
+To replay all Messages that were not successfully consumed by a listener, you can also call `replayAllFailedConsumptions` which takes no argument.

 Finally, in order to access the consumption failures, the *Consumption Failure Repository*, available via the Meta-Application
 Context, gives access to the list of failed consumptions.

     context.getConsumptionFailureRepository().findAllConsumptionFailures();

 The returned list contains objects of class `ConsumptionFailure`.
-There is one entry per Consequence which consumption failed for at least 1 listener.
+There is one entry per Message which consumption failed for at least 1 listener.